|Apache | POI||

 At the moment, XWPF covers many common use cases for reading and writing .docx files.
 Whilst this is a great thing, it does mean that XWPF does everything that the current POI committers need it to do, and so none of the committers are actively adding new features.

 If you come across a feature in XWPF that you need, and isn't currently there, please do send in a patch to add the extra functionality!
 More details on contributing patches are available on the "Contribution to POI" page.

 HWPF Patches Required!

 At the moment we unfortunately do not have someone taking care for HWPF and fostering its development.
 What we need is someone to stand up, take this thing under his hood as his baby and push it forward.
 Ryan Ackley, who put a lot of effort into HWPF, is no longer on board, so HWPF is an orphan child waiting to be adopted.

 If you are interested in becoming the new HWPF pointman, you should look into the Microsoft Word internals.
 A good starting point seems to be Ryan Ackley's overview.
-Full details on the word format is available from Microsoft, but the documentation can be a little hard to get into at first...
+An introduction to the binary file formats is available from Microsoft, which has some good references and links.
+After that, the full details on the word format are available from Microsoft, but the documentation can be a little hard to get into at first...
 Try reading the overview first, and looking at the existing code, then finally look up the documentation for specific missing features.

 As a first step you should familiarize yourself with the source code, examples, test cases, and the HWPF patches available at Bugzilla (if any).
 Then you should compile an overview of